Copyright 1994 - 2022 Bill's Bible Basics

 Hebrews 12:5-13, KJV

-In light of all of the previous verses I've now shared with you, we see that the sins of some of these online Christians are basically two.
-First of all, some of them seem to think that they deserve a quick and easy exit to Heaven.
+In light of all the previous verses I have now shared with you, we can conclude that the errors of some of these online Christians are basically two.
+First, some of them seem to think that they deserve a quick and easy exit to Heaven.
 "Alright, Lord.
 Just beam me up!
 I am ready to go!
 Any time now will be just fine, Lord!"
-And then to compound their sin, they add "Oh, and by the way, Lord, destroy the wicked while you are at!
+And then, to compound their first error, they add "Oh, and by the way, Lord, destroy the wicked while you are at!
 Just wipe them all out!"
-Can you see how contrary that attitude is to the Scriptures we've examined?
-Can you see how selfish and self-righteous it is?
+Can you see how contrary that attitude is to the Scriptures we have examined?
+Can you see how selfish and self-righteous such an attitude is?